Chart Color Schemes

 Population

-Population growth drivers in Seaholme are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Seaholme are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, it employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Seaholme is projected to grow by 325 persons, reflecting an increase of 8.9% over the 17-year period.
+Projecting forward with demographic trends, an above median population growth is expected in the Seaholme statistical area (Lv2), with a projected increase of 323 persons by 2041, reflecting a total increase of 10.1% over the 17 years.

 Frequently Asked Questions - Population